Dvesck/Program/README.md

 • **Currently working on**: Modern, lightweight projects using Python and web technologies.

-• **Interested in collaborating on**: Projects that need smart structure, performance, and clean interfaces.

 • **Ask me about**: Python development, HTML structure, and improving code readability.